sandepal-org/mq01-ops/README.md

 If you cannot use OpenShift, then the tutorial will work on any Kubernetes with small modifications.

+### :closed_book: Single Node OpenShift
-:closed_book: Remember, we'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift.
+We'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift.

 ---